We're here to sing the praises of lip liner — because it really is necessary.

 The right application makes a big difference.

-For a smooth gliding application and a fluid line, Hall-Scarmana recommends prepping lips with a light lip balm first.
+For a smooth gliding application and a fluid line, Hall-Scarmana recommends prepping lips with a light lip balm before applying lip liner.
 Part your lips slightly (this will keep your lips closest to their natural shape) and apply the liner using light, short strokes.
 Always follow your natural lip shape–overdrawn lips are not a good look.
 If you start to draw the pencil across your lips and it tugs the skin, then the pencil is too hard.
 Try sharpening the pencil and warming the point between your thumb and index finger to soften it.

 Have we converted you into a lip liner lover?
 Tell us below!